42core-team/monorepo/wiki/documentation/my_first_core_bot.md

 `ft_get_core_opponent()` returns the core of the opponent.
 It is not a part of the Core Library, it is a utility function that is already a part of your bot in the `getters.c` file right next to the file we're in right now.
 It contains a few helpful getters that all utilize [getter filtering](getter_filtering).
 It may be useful to you.

 [`core_action_pathfind`](../reference/actions/core_action_pathfind) is another action similar to [`core_action_createUnit`](../reference/actions/core_action_createUnit), which tries to move a certain object to a certain position.
-It makes one move each time it's called, so since multiple moves accross multiple ticks are needed to move an object to another location, keep calling the pathfind function until it's reached its target, as we do here.\
+It makes one move each time it's called, so since multiple moves across multiple ticks are needed to move an object to another location, keep calling the pathfind function until it's reached its target, as we do here.\
 If there is an object in the way (that isn't one of your teams units or your core), it will attack that object to get to its target.
-So if we target an object thats not our unit our core, it will actually also attack it, making the function perfect for both moving and attacking.\
+So if we target an object that's not our unit our core, it will actually also attack it, making the function perfect for both moving and attacking.\
 Note that this function is only a temporary util - you'll probably want a custom function that's better at navigating the game field at some point.
-Once you do, you can use [`core_action_move`](../reference/actions/core_action_move) and [`core_action_attack`](../reference/actions/core_action_attack.md) to move and attack units manually.
+Once you do, you can use [`core_action_move`](../reference/actions/core_action_move) and [`core_action_attack`](../reference/actions/core_action_attack) to move and attack units manually.

 If you run the game again now, you should see your bot spawn a warrior and then see that warrior walk towards the opponent core.
 The problem is that the gridmaster opponent does the exact same - so it's entirely random which one of you wins.
 So let's improve our logic and gain a leg up on our opponent!